-Sailing the wide open waters anytime soon?
+Sailing the wide-open waters anytime soon?
 Have a boat party on the weekend?
-Whatever the reason, you may need some tips on how to prevent some potential nausea coming your way.
+Whatever the reason, you may need some tips on how to prevent some potential nausea from coming your way.
 Whether you’re on your dream cruise, a romantic getaway yacht, or on a sailing adventure, getting seasick will definitely affect your experience for the worse.

 This is why we have a few great tips for you: